fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

 Objective
 ---------

 EasyBuild_ is a tool developed over the course of last years and released for production use during SC'12, in Nov.
-2012, by Univ. of Ghent.
+2012, by the HPC group of University of Ghent.

 Although other alternatives to EasyBuild could eventually appear, so far it has been the most consistent tool in yielding